oracle-livelabs/security/autonomous-db/data-redaction/data-redaction.md

    **Expected Result:** `PL/SQL procedure successfully completed.`

 5. Next, you will add the `CUST_MARITAL_STATUS` column to the redaction policy.
-This will apply the expression from the policy to redact this column for all users who are not `SH1` or do not have the `EXEMPT REDACTION POLICY` system privilege.
+This will apply the expression from the policy to redact this column for all users who are not `SH1` or do not have the `EXEMPT REDACTION POLICY` privilege.

       - As `ADMIN`, add the `CUST_MARITAL_STATUS` column to the Data Redaction policy.
 Apply a `FULL` redaction policy to the column.
-      - All users, except `SH1` or users with the `EXEMPT REDACTION POLICY` system privilege, will see redacted data.
+      - All users, except `SH1` or users with the `EXEMPT REDACTION POLICY` privilege, will see redacted data.
          ````
          <copy>
          BEGIN